-In September 2015, the California Air Resources Board (CARB) and the US Environmental Protection Agency (EPA) publicly announced that irregularities in relation to nitrogen oxide emissions had been discovered in emissions tests on certain vehicles with Volkswagen Group diesel engines, resulting in violations of US environmental laws.
-On 22nd September 2015, the Volkswagen Group announced that around 11 million vehicles worldwide with type EA189 diesel engines were affected.
+In September 2015, the California Air Resources Board (CARB) and the US Environmental Protection Agency (EPA) publicly announced that irregularities in relation to nitrogen oxide emissions had been discovered in emission tests on certain vehicles with diesel engines, resulting in violations of US environmental laws.
+On 22 September 2015, the Volkswagen Group announced that around 11 million vehicles worldwide with type EA189 diesel engines were affected.

-Depending on the different emissions regulations in the various countries, Volkswagen will rectify the diesel engine software, apply technical measures, compensate owners for reduced residual values or buy-back affected cars.
+Depending on the different emissions regulations in the various countries, Volkswagen has rectified and is rectifying the diesel engine software, applied technical measures, compensated owners for reduced residual values or took back affected cars.

-In December 2016 Volkswagen AG and the US Department of Justice, the EPA and CARB agreed that Volkswagen will pay fines of approximately 19 billion EUR, settling the legal cases.

-Further provisions for fines and pending legal cases in other countries are evaluated and are going to be taken into consideration.
+Volkswagen AG and the US Department of Justice, the EPA and CARB agreed that Volkswagen had to pay fines settling the majority of legal cases in the US and Canada.
+These fines and costs for refitting diesel cars totalled approximately EUR 23 billion.
+Further costs, fines and compensation for pending legal cases in other countries are evaluated and are provisioned totalling approximately EUR 9 billion.